Exploring Coke Zero’s Fit in Keto Dieting: Benefits and Cautions

 Coke Zero is carb free.
 It’s sweetened with two different artificial sweeteners, aspartame and acesulfame K.

-Strictly speaking, the answer to ‘Is Coke Zero keto?’ is yes – this drink contains zero calories and zero carbs.
+Strictly speaking, Coke Zero is keto-friendly; this drink contains zero calories and zero carbs.
 Many people will raise various objections to this claim, suggesting that Coke Zero can cause weight gain, exacerbate digestive problems, or even cause cancer.

 A splashing liquid of a refreshing soda Coke with bubbles against a white backdrop.